lorenzobloise/netmax/README.md

     [ ] Fix multi-agent diffusion models
     [X] Add multi-processing from the following link: https://stackoverflow.com/questions/78510868/python-threads-do-not-utilize-cpu-cores-fully
-    [ ] Parallelize the node exploration in simulation-based algorithms
+    [ ] Parallelize the node exploration in simulation-based algorithms (use "multiprocessing" python library)

 ## Ideas
     - Add a Configuration object to IM